-- The carrying value of the cash and cash equivalents and the current receivables approximate their fair value due to their short term character; - The fair value of the derivatives has been determined based on a mark-to-market analysis prepared by the bank based on observable market inputs (level 2 inputs); - Other current non-trade receivables are being evaluated on the basis of their credit risk and interest rate.
-Their fair value is not different from their carrying value on December 31, 2022, 2021 and 2020 - Other non-current financial assets are being evaluated on the basis of their credit risk and interest rate which are considered as level 2 inputs.
-Their fair value is not considered different from their carrying value given the related interest rate is revised on a regular basis. - The non-listed equity investments, mainly representing the investment AM Flow (via an investment in AM Danube, one of the shareholders of AM Flow) for K€307, are measured at fair value.
-As of December 31, 2022, management considers that currently the cost is an appropriate estimate of fair value (level 2 input) because the most recent capital increase indicated that the market valuation of AM Flow has not changed and because of the followings reasons: - AM Flow is a non-listed entity; - The Group only has an insignificant interest in AM Flow BV (approx. 5% of the shares indirectly); - The Group has no representatives in the Board of Directors of AM Flow BV; and - Insufficient more recent information is available to measure fair value; - For the non-listed equity investment in Essentium, as of December 31, 2021, Materialise recorded a remeasurement of fair value to zero through OCI (K€3,443). - The convertible loan granted to Fluidda is measured at fair value.
-As of December 31, 2022, management determined the fair value based upon level 3 inputs as follows: - The Group determined that the fair value of the convertible loan as of December 31, 2022 amounted to K€3,494.
+- the carrying value of the cash and cash equivalents and the current receivables approximate their fair value due to their short term character; - the fair value of the derivatives has been determined based on a mark-to-market analysis prepared by the bank based on observable market inputs (level 2 inputs); - other current non-trade receivables are being evaluated on the basis of their credit risk and interest rate.
+Their fair value is not different from their carrying value on December 31, 2023, 2022 and 2021 - other non-current financial assets are being evaluated on the basis of their credit risk and interest rate which are considered as level 2 inputs.
+Their fair value is not considered different from their carrying value given the related interest rate is revised on a regular basis. - for the non-listed equity investment in AM Flow, as of December 31, 2023, Materialise recorded a remeasurement of fair value to zero through OCI (K€307).

+- for the non-listed equity investment in Essentium, as of December 31, 2021, Materialise recorded a remeasurement of fair value to zero through OCI (K€3,443). - the convertible loan granted to Fluidda is measured at fair value.
+As of December 31, 2023, management determined the fair value based upon level 3 inputs as follows: - o The Group determined that the fair value of the convertible loan as of December 31, 2023 amounted to K€3,802.
 Fluidda is a private start-up company which offers turnkey contract research services for drug development and medical device development.
-Fluidda is currently loss-making.
 The convertible loan has a duration of 7 years with a 10% annual interest rate which are capitalized.
-The Group has applied a discount factor of 12.67% that is based on the estimated WACC of Fluidda reflecting the uncertainty in relation to the success of the company and the applied estimates by the Group.
+The Group has applied a discount factor of 13.32% that is based on the estimated WACC of Fluidda reflecting the uncertainty in relation to the success of the company and the applied estimates by the Group.

 In assessing the fair value, the Group has made significant estimates with regard to the discount rate, the probability of each repayment and conversion scenario and related timing, the amount of the qualified capital increase.
-Changes in the significant assumptions may lead to a significant increase/decrease in the fair value of the convertible loan.
-A increase/decrease in the applied discount rate for Fluidda by 1% would lead to a change in fair value by $K \in (61) / K \in 63$.
+Changes in the assumptions may lead to a significant increase/decrease in the fair value of the convertible loan.
+A increase/decrease in the applied discount rate for Fluidda by 1% would lead to a change in fair value by $K \in (51)/K \in (52)$.
+As the carrying value is not materially different from the fair value, the Group has not made an adjustment to the carrying value.